-- A. Special events will include callbacks for events that allow the Department adequate time for scheduling.
-This will include jury duty, parades and other planned events.
-This list shall also be used for staffing regularly assigned apparatus after 8:00 am. (except as noted in VI.
-General Guidelines, Section C) - B. Once a firefighter is called back for overtime on a scheduled event, or refused an offer for callback, his/her name will be placed at the bottom of the Special Events List.
-However, his/her name will remain unaffected on the Daily Staffing List. - C. Firefighters will be called back for Special Events in a timely manner whenever possible.

-To accommodate the needs of the Department and the needs of the Firefighter, the call back will be scheduled as far in advance as practical.
-Additionally, there is no requirement to be on duty for a complete shift to be called back for a future Special Event.

-- D. Firefighters who are called back off the daily staffing list and a change in staffing occurs during the overtime shift where the firefighter is no longer needed for staffing and is sent home, the firefighter's callback will be converted to Special Events and he/she will remain in the same position on the Daily Staffing list prior to the callback. - E. Callbacks for Special Events that occur after 0800 may be done using the Everbridge notification system. - 1.
-All firefighters eligible for the special events overtime will be notified via the Everbridge system of the staffing vacancy and will have 10 minutes to reply that they are available. - 2.
-After the 10 minutes has have elapsed, Battalion 1 the Administrative Chief will identify those firefighters who are available and will notify and award the eligible firefighter that is highest on the sSpecial eEvents List with the overtime assignment.
+- A. Special Events will include callbacks for events that allow the Corpus Christi Fire Department adequate time for scheduling.
+This will include jury duty, parades, and other planned events.
+This list shall also be used for staffing regularly assigned apparatus after 0830 except as noted in Article VI.
+General Guidelines, Section C. - B. Once a firefighter is called back for overtime on a scheduled event, or refused an offer for callback, their name will be placed at the bottom of the Special Events List.
+However, their name will remain unaffected on the Daily Staffing List. - C. Firefighters will be called back for Special Events in a timely manner whenever possible.
+To accommodate the needs of the Corpus Christi Fire Department and the needs of the firefighter, the callback will be scheduled as far in advance as practical.
+Additionally, there is no requirement to be on duty for a complete shift to be called back for a future Special Event. - D. Firefighters who are called back off the Daily Staffing List and a change in staffing occurs during the overtime shift where the firefighter is no longer needed for staffing and is sent home, the firefighter's callback will be converted to Special Events and they will remain in the same position on the Daily Staffing List prior to the callback. - E. Callbacks for Special Events that occur after 0800 may be done using the Everbridge notification system.